 I have over 5,000 photos that I am cropping.
 Every time I want to crop the next photo I have to deselect the crop panel and then select it again.
 When I first found the tool I tried to drag and draw the crop selection like I do in GIMP, come to find out it is not like gime.. well its sort of like gimp with the selection handles I vary much like those.
 There is also a problem with making crop selections too small.
 So to sum up.

 1. every time I want to make a crop selection I have to close the crop menu item and reopen it.

 2. You can not drag and draw a cop selection which is how every other program does This.
 Never mind I just watched a video on how to crop in lightroom and thats how they do it and I still think its stupid.

 3. There is a point in which once you make a small enough crop selection you can no longer make the selection smaller.

 I don't know if any these are by design or a bug or a feature not implemented So Ill just make it a feature.

-#1 Updated by Ralf Brown over 3 years ago
+#1 Updated by Ralf Brown almost 6 years ago

 I encountered the same thing, and agree that there should be an option to allow dragging to set the crop (especially in fit-to-window view where you can't pan).
 Or perhaps shift-drag could be used, then there won't be ambiguity with panning and no need to have a configuration option.